enkidevs/curriculum/security/appsec/intro/owasp.md

 It provides practical mitigation strategies, and is one of the most beginner-friendly organizations that makes up the vast body of application security.

-> 💡 Check the Learn More section for a list of common vulnerabilities and exploits.
+> 💡 Check out the Learn More section for a list of common vulnerabilities and exploits.

+In this Security course we'll teach you:
+- The **Open Systems Interconnection Model** (OSI Model)
+- How to apply appropriate controls to minimize vulnerability
+- How to identify and mitigate different attacks
+- How to evaluate source code for vulnerabilities
+- How to identify and protect sensitive data
+- And much more!

 ---
 ## Practice